AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 - `git commit`
 Read as 'take a snapshot' - it will create a hash of all trees and blobs staged when you did _git add_.
 Makes sense now? (it gives you a hash you can reference this particular commit by, if you cat-file -p _hash_ you can see what it contains :))

+- `git commit --dry-run`
+ from Git documentation:
+ > Do not create a commit, but show a list of paths that are to be committed, paths with local changes that will be left uncommitted and paths that are untracked.

 - `git status`
 Shows the history of changes